 Update Your SEO Mindset

-Before “Hummingbird,” your website’s pages were search engine optimized on the micro level based on separate keywords and specific page treatments made on and below the surface.
+Before “Hummingbird,” your website’s pages were search engine optimized on the micro-level based on separate keywords and specific page treatments made on and below the surface.
 Prior to September 27th, Google’s algorithm wasn’t as sophisticated as it is today, so words were seen individually and not as well understood within a larger context.
 But with the explosive growth and accelerated adoption of mobile search, all that changed.
-Google found that most people who search from their mobile device use strings of words and short questions.
+Google found that most people who search from their mobile devices use strings of words and short questions.

 When it comes to mobile search, people treat their phones like people, using concise questions or extended phrases to find what they’re looking for.
 To keep pace with the way people search on all devices, Google’s search equations had to better understand the context and relationships between a string of words and phrases to deliver accurate results to verbal search requests.
 In other words, the search equation needs to be able to “understand”, not just “read” the goal expected by the mobile user.
 We refer to this as mobile optimization.

-Why is Google so vested in promoting a positive mobile friendly experience?
+Why is Google so vested in promoting a positive mobile-friendly experience?
 Well, Google’s actions are partially incentivized by their revenue growth expectations from the additional pay-per-click revenues they anticipate from mobile platforms.

 That said, the mobile market is growing and future revenues are hinged on it.
 Cell phones are now being used by 91% of adults (1) and are the most quickly adopted consumer technology in the history of the world.
 As of June 2012, 35.8% of American homes become cell only (2) – no landline phone – and this figure continues to increase.
 Based on these past trends and current trajectories, any company with a website should be motivated to make it as easy for all potential customers as possible to learn, connect, and do business with them.
-At the very least, don’t make it difficult for this growing surge of mobile internet users to visit your website with their hand held device.
+At the very least, don’t make it difficult for this growing surge of mobile internet users to visit your website with their handheld device.

 Pew Research Center’s Internet & American Life Project 2013